SASB - What is Sustainability Accounting Standards Board (SASB) Standards

 History of the SASB and SASB Standards

-The SASB was formed in 2011 by Jean Rogers, and its initial purpose was to help businesses and investors develop standards and a common language about the financial impacts of sustainability.
+The SASB was formed in 2011 with the intent to help businesses and investors develop standards and a common language about the financial impacts of sustainability.

 The timeline below shows some of the most notable developments in the SASB’s history.